 BREAKFAST AT THALMEINER

-LUNCH AT FORHAUS
+LUNCH AT FORHAUS OR AKADEMIA

 Forhaus’ cuisine is amazing!
 The place is quite huge, with beautiful industrial slash glamour inspired interior and cosy half-covered terrace.
 We enjoyed our meals here and the staff was friendly and professional.
 Highly recommended!